Grand Opera House (Manhattan): Poole and Donnelly

 In 1876, when the authorities began cracking down on theatre fire safety, the Grand Opera House was the only theatre to pass inspection.

 A rapid series of managers were unable to make the house a financial success, its overhead swallowing profit.
 "The house was considered, in theatrical parlance, a 'Jonah', and it was almost impossible to find any respectable manager who would take it," according to theater critic Thomas Allston Brown.
 When John F. Poole (1833–1893) and Thomas Lester Donnelly (1832–1880) rented the theatre in the Autumn of 1876, with the proviso that "a small percentage of the profits should go to the Erie Railway company".
 The new management lowered the price of admission and catered to the popular tastes of New York's "west side": Uncle Tom's Cabin (in blackface) and Buffalo Bill were among the first season's attractions; theatrical productions were accompanied by "specialty acts".
 When Donnelly died in 1880, Poole, in partnership with Donnelly's widow, Sarah Donnelly (née Sarah D. Williams; 1840–1888), continued managing the theatre until May 31, 1882.

-RKO cinema
+RKO movie theatre

 For its conversion to the second RKO 23rd Street Theater, Thomas W. Lamb Associates converted it in modern style.
 It opened August 4, 1938 with a double bill of Having a Wonderful Time and Sky Giant.
 It closed for demolition on June 15, 1960, in order to make way for the Penn South housing development, and was gutted by fire June 29.
-RKO Pictures later constructed a new theater called Chelsea West Cinemas in Penn South just west of the old opera house, now used by the School of Visual Arts as the SVA Theater.
+RKO later constructed a new theater (later called Chelsea West Cinemas) in Penn South just west of the old opera house, now used by the School of Visual Arts as the SVA Theater.